Project Pluto: Cleanup

-The Tory II-C reactor was not disassembled after the high power test, and remained there until 1976, when it was dissembled at the Engine Maintenance, Assembly, and Disassembly (E-MAD) building.
+The Tory II-C reactor was not disassembled after the high-power test and remained at Jackass Flats until 1976, when it was disassembled at the Engine Maintenance, Assembly, and Disassembly (E-MAD) building there.
 In 1971 and 1972, Building 2201 was used by the Fuel Repackaging Operations Project.
 Fuel elements from the Tory II reactors were removed from the hot cells in Building 2201 and taken to Area 6, from whence they were shipped to the Idaho National Laboratory.
 Building 2201 was used in the 1970s and 1980s to house the Hydrogen Content Test Facility.
-Starting in 1986, the Sandia National Laboratory used it for a series of classified nuclear weapons related projects, and in 1998 an unidentified organization used it for a classified project.
+Starting in 1986, the Sandia National Laboratory used it for a series of classified projects related to nuclear weapons, and in 1998 an unidentified organization used it for a classified project.
 Building 2201 was cleaned and decontaminated between 2007 and 2009 to make it safe for future demolition.
+In September 2013, it was reported that it had been demolished.